 “There is a growing demand by families for affordable and licensed child care across all communities in the region.
 It is KDSB’s belief that licensed private home children care is a means to bring more care options to families.
 The participation in this survey will provide the KDSB with baseline input regarding the interest in becoming a licensed private home child care operator and the advantages that accompany this change,” says Henry Wall, Chief Administrative Officer of the KDSB.

-Benefits to becoming a licensed child care operator include access to provincial and federal funding supports and early years professional development opportunities, including through the Kenora District Services Board.
-Benefits to children and families include eligibility for child care fee reductions, and working towards the CWELCC’s identified goal of $10.00 per day child care, and supporting families in accessing equitable, high-quality, and affordable child care.
+Benefits to becoming a licensed child care operator include access to provincial and federal funding supports and early years professional development opportunities.
+Benefits to children and families include eligibility for child care fee reductions, working towards the CWELCC’s identified goal of $10.00 per day child care, and supporting families in accessing equitable, high-quality, and affordable child care.

 More information, the online survey, and pdf survey can be found at www.kdsb.on.ca and will be open to private home child care operators within the Kenora District until Friday, August 26, 2022, at 4:30 pm.